LeadLUU is a democratic election process that takes place every year to select your student union's next student leaders (Exec Officers).

 If you're getting the message 'account not matched', this could mean you haven't yet opted in to be a member of LUU.
 You should contact University Registration Services straight away to tell them that you want to opt-in to be a member of LUU (this is the most common cause of this error) and they will pass on your details to us to add to the system.
 Once that has happened you should be able to vote.
 This should take around 24 hours.

-If you’re having trouble voting, or getting error messages please get in touch with our Political Engagement Team on LUU.PET@leeds.ac.uk and they’ll be able to help you out.
+If you’re still having trouble voting, or getting error messages please get in touch with our Political Engagement Team on LUU.PET@leeds.ac.uk and they’ll be able to help you out.

 If you win, you will spend the next year running the Union and working on projects and campaigns to improve the lives of students.
 It’s a full time paid job with a salary of £19,505.